lalitkumawat1m/lalitkumawat1m/README.md

 - Final year B-Tech at Mandsaur University (Majors in Computer Science)
 - 🌱 I'm currently learning **Web Development.**
+- 👨‍💻 All of my projects are available [here](https://lalitkumawat.vercel.app/)
 - 👨‍💻 Love to learn new technologies and to explore new sets of areas.
 - 👁‍🗨 What's Special about me?
-- Ability to quickly Learn and Master a new skill and to implement it to solve a realtime problem.
+- Ability to quickly Learn and Master a new skill and to implement it to solve a real-time problem.
 - 👯 I'm looking to collaborate on **Open Source Projects.**
 - 💬 Ask Me About Anything [here](https://twitter.com/lalitkumawat1m) !
 I am happy to help.
 - 📝 I write articles on **[Hashnode](https://lalitkumawat1m.hashnode.dev/)**